TF Spotlight: The threat and challenges for the Air Cargo industry in the current times

 Low manufacturing output, and higher fuel prices exacerbated by the Ukraine war, are making air freight more expensive, and fresh lockdowns in China worsen further global supply chain disruption.
 The Demand fall was enormous among European carriers, who reported an 11.1% decrease in CTKs on a 4.9% drop in capacity year on year.
 Labour shortages are another issue further hampering the Air Cargo growth.

-Many airlines and airports have robust systems to address common hacking threats, have not taken a holistic approach to the IT environment or considered the broader threat to the aviation system.
+Many airlines and Airports have robust systems to address common hacking threats but have not taken a holistic approach to the IT environment or considered the broader threat to the aviation system.
 There are three-pillar strategies for the holistic approach, primarily called- Risk Management, Advocacy, and Reporting and Communication.
 It is crucial to set up state-of-the-art infrastructure and implement preventive and corrective (ad hoc) measures to secure business continuity or reduce the severity of damage in case of a cyber-attack.

 It can reduce forensic expenses by implementing a comprehensive security platform with automated forensic export monitoring results.
 Preventing and ensuring proper data security requires the implementation of real-time monitoring and quick response to any suspicious event to make our data resilient.